Unfortunately the library is not able to provide notary services. In order to get a document notarized you must see a certified Notary Public.

 Who should I call if I have bees in my yard or house?

 DO NOT call the fire department to remove bee colonies or hives.
-If you want bees removed, look in the yellow pages under "bee removal" or "beekeepers."
-Only call the Fire, Medical, Rescue Department if it's a medical emergency.
+If you want bees removed, look in the yellow pages or do an internet search for "bee removal" or "beekeepers."
+Only call the Tempe Fire Medical Rescue Department if it's a medical emergency.

 Do you have staff that will come out and talk to neighborhood or community groups?

 Yes.
-The Tempe Fire Department is committed to providing the community with life safety education by teaching prevention in order to reduce life and property loss in the community.
-Our Education Specialists are available to make presentations to schools, organizations or businesses.
+The Tempe Fire Medical Rescue Department is committed to providing the community with life safety education by teaching prevention in order to reduce life and property loss in the community.
+Our Education Specialist is available to make presentations to schools, organizations or businesses.
 Below are some of the programs that are provided to the community.

 Fall and Fire Safety for our Older Adult Population